Margot Kidder: 2000s and 2010s

-In 2008, she portrayed an embattled guidance counselor in the gay-themed mystery film On the Other Hand, Death, as well as a supporting role as Laurie Strode's therapist, in Rob Zombie's Halloween II (2009).
-In an interview with the LGBT publication The Advocate, Kidder discussed her later career choices:
+In 2008, she portrayed an embattled guidance counselor in the gay-themed mystery film On the Other Hand, Death, and a supporting role as Laurie Strode's therapist, in Rob Zombie's Halloween II (2009).
+In an interview with the LGBT publication The Advocate, Kidder discussed her later career choices: "I'm not choosy at all!
+I'll do practically anything.
+I'm the biggest whore on the block.
+I live in a little town in Montana, and you have to drag me out of here to get to LA, so I'm not readily available.
+But unless it's something sexist or cruel, I just love to work.
+I've done all sorts of things, but you just haven't seen them because they're often very bad and shown at four in the morning."

 In 2015, Kidder won an Emmy Award for Outstanding Performer in Children's Programming for her performance in R.L.
 Stine's The Haunting Hour.

-Activism and politics
+She will appear posthumously in the psychological thriller Robber's Roost, directed by Galen Rosenthal, which will be her final film role.

+Other ventures

+Politics

-Kidder was a longtime supporter of the U.S. Democratic party and voiced her support for liberal causes throughout her career.
-She actively supported Jesse Jackson's bid for the Democratic nomination in the 1984 United States presidential election.
+Kidder was a longtime supporter of the U.S. Democratic Party and voiced her support for liberal causes throughout her career.
+She actively supported Jesse Jackson's bid for the Democratic nomination in the 1984 and 1988 United States presidential election.
+She later endorsed Walter Mondale after he became the Democratic nominee in 1984.
 In the early 1990s, during the first Gulf War, Kidder was branded a "Baghdad Betty" and subjected to abuse for her remarks questioning the war.
-In a piece called "Confessions of 'Baghdad Betty'", styled as a letter to her mother and printed in The Nation, Kidder responded by explaining and defending her statements.

-In 2008, Kidder was a volunteer at the Barack Obama campaign headquarters in Livingston, Montana.
+In a piece called "Confessions of 'Baghdad Betty'", styled as a letter to her mother and printed in The Nation, Kidder responded by explaining and defending her statements.In 2008, Kidder was a volunteer at the Barack Obama campaign headquarters in Livingston, Montana.

 As of November 2009, Kidder was the Montana State Coordinator for Progressive Democrats of America.
 The organization's website carried her article "Ax Max", in which she criticized Max Baucus, Montana's Democratic senator.
 She also contributed articles to CounterPunch, a left-wing magazine, beginning in 2009.
 On August 22, 2015, she was named the host of a dinner event by the Yellowstone County Democrats in Billings, Montana, called "Billings for Bernie" in support of Bernie Sanders' presidential primary bid.
 In a CounterPunch article expressing her reaction to the 2016 Democratic National Convention, she wrote, "I am not an American tonight...
 I reject the words I voiced at my citizenship ceremony."

 In addition to her campaigning in the United States, Kidder expressed support for liberal causes in Canada.
 In 2011, she supported her brother, John Kidder, in British Columbia, who was running to be a member of Canada's Parliament for the Liberal Party: